 What happens if things don’t go as planned?

 Chaos and confusion.
 You really need blood to be delivered around the body; it’s not an optional extra.
 Areas that aren’t supplied with oxygen and the other nutrients that the blood provides have a distressing tendency to wither and die, or at least cease functioning in an effective manner.
-Thus we see the symptoms outlined opposite.

 Why do things go wrong?